If you have been experiencing domestic abuse and are having difficulties with your housing situation, you might find the following information useful.

 You could consider applying for an injunction such as a non-molestation order or an occupation order to help stop the perpetrator from contacting you or coming to your home.

 If you have your own tenancy and it is safe for you to stay in your home but you are finding it difficult to manage (for example having problems paying your rent or other bills) you might benefit from tenancy support.
-The Housing Matters service can provide support to any tenant living in Charnwood.
+The Bridge offers services can provide support to any tenant living in Charnwood.
 Charnwood Borough Council's Tenancy Support service can provide support to vulnerable Council Tenants, including those who are vulnerable as a result of experiencing domestic abuse.

 Finding a new home